Code-Institute-Submissions/CitiesInCountries/README.md

 #### JavaScript
 [JavaScript Validation](https://jshint.com/)

 No errors.
 A number of "false positives" on undefined variables.
+They are either JS functions and objects called in external JS files such as from Google or my own D3 for Graphs. `markerStringArray` is used to create the URL link for the OpenWeather API `fetch()`.

 Metrics:
 > There are 26 functions in this file.